Vertew/CSCM37-DataVisCoursework-PhaseC/README.md

 For the code to run, the data (.csv) files must be in the same directory as the python notebook file.
-They should already be in the correct location unless a web tool such as Colab is used, so simply launching the notebook from within the directory it is contained should work.
+They should already be in the correct location unless a web tool such as Colab is used, so simply launch the notebook from within the folder it is contained.

-From there it's as simple as running the notebook file (PhaseCVisFinal.ipynb) in sequential order from start to finish, and the visualisation will be displayed at the bottom.
+As it is, the notebook has already been run and the visualisation can be found at the bottom.
+To rerun the code, simply run all cells in order.

 # Suitable ways to run/open the notebook include but are not limited to: